On this page:

 Students may schedule individual counseling sessions (after attending an intake) to address issues such as procrastination, test anxiety, and time management difficulties.

-Also, if you are seeking help with tutoring, please refer to the following UW resources:
+If you are seeking help with tutoring, please refer to the following UW resources:

 Does the Counseling Center offer any special programs for campus groups?